Dr. Matt Seybold, Assistant Professor of American Literature & Mark Twain Studies, Editor-in-Chief of MarkTwainStudies.org

 Professor Seybold joined the Elmira College faculty in July 2015.
 He earned his Ph.D. from University of California, Irvine in 2012, after which he worked at The University of Alabama.
 He teaches courses on all periods of American Literature, as well as interdisciplinary courses on mass media and economics.
 Upon hiring, Matt made the creation of a digital presence for the Center for Mark Twain Studies his highest priority and, with support from Director Lemak and Elmira College administration, oversaw the design and launch of MarkTwainStudies.org in October 2016.
 He sees the website as a repository for an evolving range of Twain-related resources, as well as a broader, more democratic means of serving CMTS’s unique mission.

 Dr. Seybold’s scholarship focuses on the intersection of economics, mass media, and literary culture in the United States from the founding of the New York Stock Exchange in 1817 to the 2008 financial crisis.
 He is co-editor of the forthcoming Routledge Companion to Literature & Economics.
 His writing can be found in Mark Twain Annual, T.S.
-Eliot Studies Annual, Reception, Henry James Review, Western Humanities Review, South Atlantic Review, and Elmira’s own, Mark Twain Journal.
+Eliot Studies Annual, Reception, Henry James Review, Western Humanities Review, South Atlantic Review, Los Angeles Review of Books, and Elmira’s own, Mark Twain Journal.
 He has been a National Endowment for the Humanities Summer Scholar at the Center for the History of Political Economy at Duke University, a Taylor Fellow in American Literature at University of Virginia’s Harrison Institute and a Fathman Young Scholar Award recipient.

 Dr. Joe Lemak, Director of Center for Mark Twain Studies